 Movie: The Violet Crown is a must-visit for all film enthusiasts.
 This small arthouse cinema is a bit of a hidden gem in downtown Austin.
 The chic interior and cozy lounge make for a perfect rainy-day escape or evening date with friends.
 Pick up an aptly-named cocktail (such as the Bonnie and Clyde or the Birdman) to enjoy with the cheese plate from local cheesemongers Antonelli’s before settling in for a flick in the spacious theater lounge seats.

 Dinner: Stop by the friendly patio at East Austin’s effortlessly cool Contigo for happy hour or dinner before the show begins.
 This New Texas patio eatery and bar is classy and relaxed, putting a unique spin on iconic Texas dishes with fresh Mexican flavors and farm-fresh ingredients.
 If the sun is still beating down, order a refreshing El Pepino or a Live Oak Hefeweizen (the perfect summer beer for an Austin afternoon) and you can’t go wrong with an order of Texas okra or the Contigo burger and fries.

 Movie: You can either go to the movies or feel like you’re living in one at the Blue Starlite Drive-In, just five minutes northeast of Contigo and the East Austin entertainment district.
-Evenings at the drive-in mean a picnic in the pickup bed, a bag of fresh popped popcorn and everyone’s favorite family-friendly flicks like "The Sandlot," the "Indiana Jones" trilogy and more.
+Evenings at the drive-in mean a picnic in the pickup bed, a bag of freshly popped popcorn and everyone’s favorite family-friendly flicks like "The Sandlot," the "Indiana Jones" trilogy and more.